rafael-santiago/pig/doc/arp_spoofing_with_pig.md

 Although this text not being an extensive resource about ``ARP``, I think that is important to define (even superficially) what it is for every newbie in this subject reading this document.

-The ``ARP`` protocol is responsible to inform the hardware and protocol's addresses from each host to other.
+The ``ARP`` protocol is responsible to inform the hardware and protocol's addresses from a host to other.
 As hardware address stands for the ``MAC address`` and protocol address the ``Network address``.
 Nowadays the most used network protocol is the ``IP`` (Internet Protocol).
 The protocol address in this context stands for the ``IP address``.
-Being more specific an ``IPv4`` address because we do not use ``ARP`` inside ``IPv6`` networks but this is another story totally out of scope.
+Being more specific an ``IPv4`` address because we do not use ``ARP`` inside ``IPv6`` networks but this is another story totally out of scope by now.

 When we got an ``ARP`` packet saying that some hardware address has some protocol address we got a ``Reverse ARP`` (RARP).
 In a ``ARP`` what defines if it is a reverse ARP or not is a field called ``operation code``.

 Ah yes, ``ARP`` is ``A``ddress ``R``esolution ``P``rotocol.

-For this document only interest for us the standard ``ARP`` reply and request.
+For this document the standard ``ARP`` reply and request is the relevant subject in your goal.
 Forget about ``RARP`` here.

-If you want to know more about this take a look in the [RFC#826](https://tools.ietf.org/html/rfc826).
+If you want to know more about this try to take a look in the [RFC#826](https://tools.ietf.org/html/rfc826).

 Now ``ARP poisoning`` or ``ARP spoofing`` is the process of faking an ``ARP reply`` in order to make a host believe that another host is the host that him is looking for.
 Confuse?